-Cut - Out Area Move the ammeter so that it can measure the armature current and set up the DC motor as shown at right.
-Match the polarity of the armature voltage that you measured before.
+Move the ammeter so that it can measure the armature current and set up the DC motor as shown.
+Match the polarity of the armature voltage to the polarity you measured before.
 The wires may have to be crossed at the ? in the drawing!.
-Replace the 3phase synchronous motor with the small servo motor with tachometer and hook up a voltmeter to the green and yellow connections of the tachometer.
+Replace the 3phase induction motor with the small servo motor with tachometer and hook up a voltmeter to the green and yellow connections of the tachometer.